 Koalas are on an extinction trajectory.
 Is it due to a lack of public concern?
 A lack of political will?

-The Campbeltown koala population has been growing and looking to expand, but a key koala corridor lies in the path of a multi-million dollar housing development.
-Lend Lease has approval for Stage One of the Figtree Hill project at Mt Gilead (1700 houses).
+The Campbelltown koala population has been growing and looking to expand, but a key koala corridor lies in the path of a massive urban housing development.
+A major developer has approval for the first stage of the Figtree Hill project at Mt Gilead (1700 houses).
 Does the developer have a real concern to protect vulnerable ecological communities impacted by its development?
 We see the survey work being undertaken by ecological consultants on the site and hear about the efforts made to meet current environmental regulations.

 Experts in planning, government and science discuss the scale of development planned for South West Sydney and whether it is compatible with the fight to save Sydney’s last koala colony, and the NSW Koala population more generally?
 We see survey work being undertaken by ecological consultants, wildlife carers rehabilitating injured koalas found on nearby roads, which then are tagged and released, with researchers tracking their movements back in the bush.
 We also hear from activists and conservationists concerned about the issues.

 We look at biodiversity and environment protection regulations and ask if there are adequate safeguards for such endangered species.
 Meanwhile koalas found on Appin Rd and released back into the bush, make their way across the urban fringe full of hazards like cars and dogs.